defisym/OpenFusionExamples/Extensions/FindTheWay/ToInstall/Files/Help/FindTheWay/FindTheWay.md

   - `0 ~ 255`, 255 = obstacle, others = path

 - UseRealCoord
-  - convert input to gird coord
+  - convert input to grid coord

 - UseIterateCoord
   - use internal coord in `On ...` events